FOLLOW US

 Social Conventions in Bosnia and Herzegovina

-Bosnia and Herzegovina is characterised by its ethnic and religious diversity and visitors should respect the customs and traditions of the various ethnic and religious groups.
-The main ethnic groups are the Bosniaks (48%, also sometimes referred to as Bosnian Muslims), the Serbs (37.1%) and the Croats (14.3%).
-Visitors should be aware that drinking alcohol in public may be considered offensive by more orthodox Muslims.
-Visitors should avoid expressing opinions about the war or other sensitive issues.
+Bosnia and Herzegovina is characterised by its ethnic and religious diversity, and visitors should respect the customs and traditions of its various communities.
+The main ethnic groups are Bosniaks (48%, primarily Muslims), Serbs (37.1%, predominantly Eastern Orthodox Christians), and Croats (14.3%, mostly Roman Catholics).
+While alcohol consumption is generally accepted, drinking in public spaces may be considered offensive by more observant Muslims.
+Visitors should avoid discussing sensitive topics such as the Bosnian War or political and ethnic divisions to maintain cultural sensitivity and respect.

 Language in Bosnia and Herzegovina